Azure/azure-cli-extensions/src/fleet-preview/README.rst

-Microsoft Azure CLI 'fleet' Extension
+Microsoft Azure CLI 'fleet-preview' Extension
 ==========================================

-This package is for the 'fleet' extension. i.e. 'az fleet-preview'
+This package is for the 'fleet-preview' extension. i.e. 'az fleet-preview'